-103. Flow has therefore added the following two values from the FLLRIC model as relevant cost inputs in cells and and in the
+103. Flow has therefore added the following two values from the FLLRIC model as relevant cost inputs in cells and in the spreadsheet: - corresponding to the costs related to or in cells in tab in the FLLRIC model, and or - corresponding to the costs related to in cell in tab in the FLLRIC model.

-spreadsh neet:

-• - corresponding to the c osts related to in cells

-or in tab in the FLLRIC model, and

-٠ - corresponding to the c

-FLLRIC model. in cell in tab in the

-- 104. Although Flow claims that the equipment in question is part of Flow duct infrastructure, Flow has allocated all for the flow of the f - 105.
-Clarity having been provided by Flow on the interchanging use of terms to reference a "manhole", the Office accepts that a jointing box/manhole/junction box as described by Flow would naturally form a part of the Flow Duct Infrastructure.
+Although Flow claims that the equipment in question is part of Flow duct infrastructure, Flow has allocated all in the spreadsheet.
+This approach is inconsistent with the treatment of all other equipment that is part of Flow duct infrastructure in the spreadsheet, namely and and and as shown in rows respectively.

+105. Clarity having been provided by Flow on the interchanging use of terms to reference a "manhole", the Office accepts that a jointing box/manhole/junction box as described by Flow would naturally form a part of the Flow Duct Infrastructure.